Pork Belly Burnt Ends

 Directions

-Apply sweet seasonings making sure all sides are coated evenly.
-Put chunks on a rack and put in the smoker (for gas grill, use indirect cooking process – see below).
+Apply the Sweet BBQ Rub to the chunks, making sure all sides are coated evenly.
+Put the chunks on a rack and set them into the smoker (for a gas grill, use the indirect cooking process described below.

-Cook at 275 for approx 2hrs. or till tender Remove pieces from the rack and place in a pan and add butter, brown sugar, honey, and apple juice.
+Cook at 275 degrees F for about 2 hours or until the meat is tender.
+Remove the pieces from the rack, place them in a pan, and add the butter, brown sugar, honey, and apple juice.

-Cover and cook for another 1 1/2hrs.
-Move burnt ends into a clean pan and add a sweet BBQ sauce.
-Toss to coat.
-Return to smoker/grill for 10-20min to thicken the sauce.
+Cover and cook the pieces for another 1-1/2 hours.
+Move the burnt ends into a clean pan and add a sweet BBQ sauce.
+Toss to coat the burnt ends with the sauce.
+Return them to smoker or grill for 10–20 minutes to thicken the sauce.

-This recipe can be done on a gas grill or even in the oven.
-You add smoke in your gas grill by using wood chips, pellets or a pellet tube.
-On a gas grill light 1 or 2 burners to achieve a temperature of 275 degrees and place the meat over the unlit burner(s).
+This recipe can be done on a gas grill, or even in the oven.
+You can add smoke in your gas grill using wood chips, pellets or a pellet tube.
+On a gas grill, light 1 or 2 burners to get a temperature of 275 degrees F and place the meat over the unlit burner(s).